 WHEREAS, GBHWC successfully competed and was awarded the Strategic Prevention Framework - Partnerships for Success (SPF-PFS) Grant from the U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (HHS SAMHSA), awarded to enhance key substance use prevention priorities in U.S. states and territories; Funding Opportunity Announcement (FOA) No. SP-18-008; Catalogue of Federal Domestic Assistance (CFDA) No.: 93.243.; Grant #6H79SP081005-01, and as amended in M001 and M002; Project Title: PEACE Partnerships for Success, discretionary, multi-year grant.
 Project Period 09/30/2018 through 09/29/2023.
-Budget Period: 09/30/2018- 09/29/2020, with incremental funding (restricted) period(s) from 09/30/2018- 09/29/2019 and 9/30/2019- 09/29/2020.
+Budget Period: 09/30/2020 - 09/29/2021.

-WHEREAS, GBHWC issued Request for Proposal GBHWC 12-2019 to seek qualified Guam based non-profit organizations to submit proposals to provide sub-recipient/pass-through subawards as to the federally funded Community Partnership SAMHSA evidence based program services for youth in the Guam Department of Education (GDOE) selected middle schools (Grades 6-8) who have the high rates of offenses related to alcohol, tobacco/nicotine and marijuana possession or consumption to establish and implement sustainable prevention and early intervention policies, programs and practices that are responsive to the needs of the people of Guam and that are proven to effect positive behavioral changes.
+WHEREAS, GBHWC issued Request for Proposal GBHWC 03-2021 to seek qualified Guam based non-profit organizations to submit proposals to provide sub-recipient/pass-through subawards as to the federally funded Community Partnership SAMHSA evidence based program services for youth in the Guam Department of Education (GDOE) selected middle schools (Grades 6-8) who have the high rates of offenses related to alcohol and tobacco/nicotine possession or consumption to establish and implement sustainable prevention and early intervention policies, programs and practices that are responsive to the needs of the people of Guam and that are proven to effect positive behavioral changes.

-PFS Community Partner was selected as the most qualified offeror in the Middle School Classification (Grades 6-8) and the award of this Community Partner Subaward Agreement is to pass-through the requirements of the Prime Federal Award to PFS Community Partner in keeping with the terms and conditions set forth in GBHWC RFP 12-2019.
+PFS Community Partner was selected as the most qualified offeror in the Middle School Classification (Grades 6-8) and the award of this Community Partner Subaward Agreement is to pass-through the requirements of the Prime Federal Award to PFS Community Partner in keeping with the terms and conditions set forth in GBHWC RFP 03-2021.